 Future scenarios becoming reality

-This is why it is important that every SF novel has TWO major components: a creative concept AND an excellent depiction of it – in other words function as well as form.
+This is why it is important that every SF novel has TWO major aspects: a creative concept AND an excellent depiction of it – in other words function as well as form.
 If the one fails, the other one will be the redeeming factor.
 That is also why it is important, as authors emphasized at Worldcon 75 in Helsinki, that SF needs to be set FAR enough into the future so as not to fail badly by comparison with the real world.

 Hard Science Fiction